 Samsung has tried almost all available methods to make sure there are no Galaxy Note 7’s in the market, and to some extent, the company has succeeded with it.

 According to a new report, over 96 percent of the Galaxy Note 7 units have been returned to the company.
-As a result, U.S. Department of Transportation has also lifted the warning messages for airlines to turn off the handset during flight.
+As a result, the U.S. Department of Transportation has also lifted the warning messages for airlines to turn off the handset during flight.

 Together with our wireless carriers, we have taken aggressive action to limit the remaining phones’ ability to work as mobile devices, further enhancing participation in the recall.